New Nintendo 2DS XL review: Nintendo's still the king of gaming on the go

 But even though the Switch does double duty as a home and mobile console, Nintendo is still cranking out new derivations on its pure portable line.
 The New Nintendo 2DS XL is the latest and, in many ways, the best Nintendo portable yet.
 It retains the big twin screens of the earlier (and still available) New Nintendo 3DS XL, but loses the gimmicky 3D effect that's effectively unused in most games.

 With an unparalleled design, Nintendo's already-impressive game library -- it plays nearly every 3DS and DS game, in cartridge or download form -- and an affordable price, there's little here not to like.
-But like the recent PlayStation 4 Slim (£222.48 at Amazon.co.uk) and Xbox One S (£379.99 at Amazon.co.uk), this is really just a more affordable repackaging of an existing console: Effectively, it's a 3DS XL price cut, rather than anything really new.
+But like the recent PlayStation 4 Slim ($248.97 at Amazon.com) and Xbox One S ($324.00 at Amazon.com), this is really just a more affordable repackaging of an existing console: Effectively, it's a 3DS XL price cut, rather than anything really new.
 So while it's a great product with a fantastic game library, there's no burning reason to buy it if you already have one of the preceding models.

 Refined design